 Miranda does not simply impose language; she participates in an interspecies process of co-formation, one in which empathy, frustration, pedagogy, and embodied knowledge converge.

-Her capacity to communicate across these boundaries marks her as a liminal figure, one who is human in origin but ecologically decentered.
-This the difficulty dimposes in the courty survivors of the storm:
+Her capacity to communicate across these boundaries marks her as a liminal figure, one who is human in origin but ecologically de-centered.
+This hybridity climaxes in her exclamation upon encountering the courtly survivors of the storm:

 "O wonder!